 Southwest Airlines added service directly to Sarasota International Airport (SRQ) at the end of 2020.
 You no longer limited to flying into Tampa International Airport (TPA) if you’re a Southwest Airlines passenger.
 Yep that means you can use your Southwest points to get to Siesta Key now!
 A plus for keeping costs down on your next Florida beach vacation.
-If you dont have a Chase Southwest Visa credit card to earn points towards flights you can use our code to get a ton of points upon signing up.

 Delta also flies to SRQ as it has done now for years.
 Personally Delta is our Favorite international airline and Michelle’s choice to get to Siesta Key up until this year.
 There are many other airlines that have domestic or international routes in to SQR like Allegiant, American, United, Aer Lingus, KLM, Air France, Air Canada and more.

 One way Drive options from Tampa International Airport to Siesta Key, Florida

 Alternatively you can Fly into Tampa International Airport (TPA) and drive down to Siesta Key.